korosuke613/confluence-mcp-server/README.md

 1. **Space not found**: Verify space key exists and is accessible
 2. **Access denied**: Check if space is included in `CONFLUENCE_ALLOWED_SPACES`
 3. **Empty results**: Ensure target spaces contain searchable content

+### Page Hierarchy Access Issues

+1. **Parent page access denied**: Verify access permissions to all parent pages in the hierarchy
+2. **Hierarchy validation failed**: Check that parent pages exist and are accessible
+3. **Recursive permission errors**: Ensure consistent access permissions throughout the page hierarchy